-But like most travellers, we found ourselves seeking a little luxury as well.
+But like most travelers, we found ourselves seeking a little luxury as well.
 We had roughed it before in Uganda, and we wanted to finish this section of our world trip in Africa with something really special.

 Not only that, we were running out of time in Kenya, and we only had 36 hours to spare, so we discovered something unique, and not only within our timeframe, but also within our budget, yet still luxury.
 And on top of that, we could get ‘straight under canvas’ within 30 minutes of leaving the Nairobi International Airport.